drio/open_nest/README.md

 This server can be a Rasberry PI.
 But most importantly, the nRF24L01 chips are cheap.
 If you want to start adding more of this devices around your home, things can start getting pretty expensive.
 Also, there is the concern of power consumption.
 We want our nest to run for months on a couple of AAA batteries.
+For example, I can imagine gathering more temperature measurements in different parts of the house to make the activation of the AC/Heat system more efficient.

 ### Questions and Feedback